Cryakl/Cryakl/README.md

 <b>Where can I reach you?</b>
 Open an issue on my repository if you need anything.
-You can also send inquiries to cryakl@airmail.cc
+You can also send inquiries to <a href="https://t.me/Cryakl">@Cryakl</a> on Telegram.
+Beware of impersonators, I do not sell anything.

 <b>Is (Repository) safe?</b>
 I have tested everything beforehand, though I am not perfect.